smaldini/azondi/README.md

 ## Usage
 For convenience, it would be easiest to run azondi contained within a Vagrant environment and there is a chef cookbook supplied for this.
-Instructions for this can be found [here](https://github.com/OpenSensorsIO/vagrant)
+Instructions for this can be found [here](https://github.com/OpenSensorsIO/vagrant).

+Once set up with vagrant, run lein repl and type (go).

 ## License